cocomelonc/peekaboo/README.md

 ## Main logic

-XOR encryption and decryption for functions call and main payload - `calc.exe` as example.
+XOR encryption and decryption for functions call and main payload - `msfvenom` reverse shell as example.

 ## Usage
 ## 1. DLL